MrRogueKnight/Tydex-Your-Web3-Calendar/DEPLOYMENT.md

 ## Step 6: Verify Deployment

-1. Check your deployment logs in Vercel dashboard
+1. **Check your deployment logs** in Vercel dashboard
-2. Visit your deployed URL
+2. **Visit your deployed URL**
+3. **Test the health endpoint**: Visit `https://your-app.vercel.app/api/health`
-3. Test the application functionality
+4. **Test the application functionality**

+### Health Check Endpoint

+The `/api/health` endpoint will show you:
+- Environment variable status
+- Database connection status
+- Application version
+- System status

+This helps you verify that all required services are properly configured.

 ## Troubleshooting